|Ribbon Documentation Center|

 |SSH Public Key Authentication Enabled|

-If set to True and the SSH keys are populated, SSH users can log into the server without the need to enter their passwords.
+If set to True and the SSH keys are populated, SSH users can log into their servers without the need to enter their passwords.

 Geographical Redundancy High Availability (GRHA) is not supported on SBC SWe Cloud.

 |Delete Config Store File||Use to delete a configuration file on an external cloud object store service.|